LG Optimus Pad: Features

 The LG Optimus Pad has a 2MP front-facing camera and a 5MP rear-facing camera.
 It features an 8.9-inch touchscreen that includes Wi-Fi 802.11b/g/n and Bluetooth 2.1 and is powered by a 6400 mAh Li-Ion which runs on a 1 GHz Nvidia Tegra 2 processor and Android 3.0 Honeycomb with Optimus UI.

 Critics

 The tablet has been criticised for the lack of updates provided by LG and for locking the bootloader with the first update it got without notifying users.
-Neither LG or T-Mobile were helpful with any of the issues usually playing dead.

 While its competitors like Motorola Xoom were usually updated at least to Android 4.0.3 Ice Cream Sandwich and mostly even to Android 4.1 Jelly Bean, LG only gave its G-Slate 2 minor updates and wasn't even able to release an important version 3.2 Honeycomb which should be theoretically simple for LG to make and would improve compatibility with apps, stability and extend functionality.

 Because of this and closed drivers the Android community was not able to make a fully functional ICS or Jelly Bean ROM - most importantly camera can't be used with those builds.

 Latest official ROM was released in March 2012 and unofficial ROM was officially abandoned in January 2013.